-Investments of Public Account Balances are recorded at cost price in foreign currency and converted at the relevant mid-point exchange rate into New Zealand dollars.
+Investments of Public Account Balances are recorded at cost price in foreign currency and converted at the mid-point exchange rate into New Zealand dollars.
+These investments are subsequently adjusted when changes occur in the mid-point exchange rates.
 Capital gains or losses arising from investment transactions are recognised when realised and are disclosed in the public accounts.
 Balances of investments in Companies and Government Agencies are not reported in quarterly summaries.